saip106/bitandbang/README.md

 # Introduction
-This is shamelessly copied from @bigandbang
+This is shamelessly copied from @bitandbang

 # Usage
 Via npx: